 The Partnership supports CMS’ efforts to reform the home health prospective payment system to more accurately align payment with patient characteristics, quality, and to remove utilization-based incentives.
 However, despite a fruitful dialogue with providers and the Technical Expert Panel (TEP) this year, CMS did not incorporate critical policy recommendations from the TEP’s Final Report into the CY 2019 home health proposed payment rule.

-We have the following concerns about PDGM as proposed:
+We have the following concerns about PDGM:

 - Significant cuts, based on mere assumptions, would destabilize home health services and create clear risks for access to home health care for Medicare beneficiaries.